tytydraco/yessleep/out/And_when_the_lights_came_back_on_there_was_a_number_on_everybodys_arm.md

 I steeled myself.
 Grabbed a pen from my desk and pocketed it—the only self-defense item I had available—as I noticed groups slowly gathering amongst themselves.
 I just needed *one last thing to happen.* I watched and waited until—

 A woman, with a seat *right next to the hallway,* casually got up, yawned, stretched, and stepped out with no great urgency.
-That was my meal sticker.
+That was my meal ticket.
 The ground had now been broken.

 Slowly, I—